-- The school provides a consent form to any parent who desires to serve as a volunteer - The parent completes the form and return it to the school - The form is then submitted to the background check service for processing - The background check takes approximately 3-5 days - The results are sent back to the school and maintained on file - A notice of payment will then be sent to the parent for the cost of the check - Once payment is received, the parent is then qualified to serve as a volunteer
+- The school provides a consent form to any parent who desires to serve as a volunteer - The parent completes the form and return it to the school - The form is then submitted to the background check service for processing - The background check takes approximately 4-6 weeks - The results are sent back to the school and maintained on file - A notice of payment will then be sent to the parent for the cost of the check

+• Once payment is received, the parent is then qualified to serve as a volunteer

 The parent is responsible for the cost of the background check which can range between \$16 and \$55.
+Exceptions to this range are possible dependent upon specific jurisdictions.
 This range is predicated on the number of counties that need to be contacted.
 This background check is valid for 3 years.

-48. Withdrawing a Student
+39. Withdrawing a Student